li-liangshan/hadoop-cluster-docker/README.md

 ![alt tag](https://raw.githubusercontent.com/kiwenlau/hadoop-cluster-docker/master/hadoop-cluster-docker.png)

-Note that only hadoop-slave1 will be run in this forked project.
+**!!!
+Note that only hadoop-slave1 will be run in this forked project.**

 ### 3 Nodes Hadoop Cluster